 Savory Chickpea WafflesCourse: MainDifficulty: Easy

-Quick and easy high-protein, high-fiber meal.
-Because savory waffles are amazing.
+Chickpea waffles are an easy high-protein, high-fiber meal.
+Not to mention, savory waffles are amazing.

 1 tsp apple cider vinegar